 Posted on Wednesday 05 August 2020

 If you’ve ever watched The Sopranos, you’ve more than likely heard the phrase “vig” tossed around when a character is talking about lending money.
 Or maybe you’ve heard a family member or friend ask about “the vig” on your car loan, personal loan, consolidation loan, or mortgage.
-It’s not a common term that financial institutions use—so what the heck is a vig?
+It’s not a common term that financial institutions use—so what is a vig?
+A phrase not used by anyone dealing with payday loans in Ottawa.

 Simply put, vig is a slang term that is used to describe the interest rate for a loan.
+Generally, this is one of the ways banks and lenders make money.
 If someone asks, “What’s the vig on the loan?” what they are really asking is, “How much money are you paying in interest for your loan?”
 In a world like The Sopranos, however, where loan sharks are everywhere, they’re referring to interest paid in cash.
-And for loan sharks and characters like Tony Soprano, the vig is straight profit.
+For loan sharks and characters like Tony Soprano, the vig is straight profit.

 Of course, while it was a fabulous and critically acclaimed drama, it’s worth noting that The Sopranos is a far cry from real life.
 In the real world, the vig on a loan isn’t necessarily paid in cash or even upfront (which certainly feels a little shady).
 Instead, it’s rolled into your loan payments, so that you are paying both interest and principal with each monthly payment.